RichBu/PressCurve/README.md

 # PressCurve
-Reads in csv file from Pico Scope and plots a pressure curve
+Python app Reads in csv file from Pico Scope and plots a pressure curve

 Program by Rich Budek  02/16/2021